A journey in India: Walking in the footsteps of Mirabai

-I will be travelling in north India in October 2014 to walk in the footsteps of Mirabai.
-She was a 16th century Rajasthani princess, a composer of devotional songs and a mystic who fought against convention to give voice to her spiritual yearnings.
-She travelled widely in Rajasthan, Gujarat and Uttar Pradesh in north India, and I will be tracing her life through her journeys.
+In October 2014, I undertook a cultural expedition to walk in the footsteps of Mirabai (also known as Mira Bai or Meera Bai).
+Mirabai was a 16th century Rajasthani princess, a composer of devotional songs and a mystic who fought against convention to give voice to her spiritual yearnings.
+She travelled widely in Rajasthan, Gujarat, and Uttar Pradesh in north India.
+On this trip to uncover the significance and mythology of Mirabai, and I traced her life through her journeys.
+Read on to find out more information about Mirabai, her poems, and some images.

-Mirabai’s life has relevance today because her story parallels the struggle many women have to live a fulfilled, creative life — when society pressures them to settle down, marry and devote their lives to their domestic obligations and “duties.”
+Mirabai’s life is significant, and has relevance today, because her story parallels the struggle many women have to live a fulfilled, creative life — when society pressures them to settle down, marry and devote their lives to their domestic obligations and “duties.”

 Mirabai was known for the incomparable beauty of the poems and bhajans she composed and sang in devotion to her beloved god, Krishna.
 Born in Rajasthan in 1500 AD, she was married against her will to a prince of Chittor, near the fabled city of Udaipur.
 Her life was marred by persecution as she struggled to manifest her ardent desire to compose, sing and pursue spiritual studies.
 Though she was renowned for her talent, her family felt she was bringing dishonour by not behaving the way a courtly lady should — and they tried to poison and drown her.